How to punish food aggression in dogs

 One effective way to manage food aggression in dogs is to implement slow feeding techniques.
 This involves using puzzle toys or interactive feeding devices to slow down their mealtime.
 By doing so, dogs are encouraged to work for their food, which can divert their attention away from guarding or displaying aggression.

-See also How to draw faces female
+See also How to become a plumber at 50

 2. Positive reinforcement training